tomsaleeba/docker-compose-networking-examples/two-stacks-independent/README.md

   - you can start/stop either stack in any order
   - no need to define a custom network for every container
+  - you can run both stacks on the same host or separate hosts without any code changes (although on separate hosts your client container will need to have the `TARGET_HOST` changed to the publicly accessible one)

 Cons: